Dr. Toby Groves

 What is thinking quality?

-In a psychological and neuroscience context, when I say “thinking quality” I am referring to the efficacy and adaptability of cognitive processes involved in decision-making and problem-solving.
-It is a multidimensional construct that involves optimizing various cognitive functions, emotional understanding, and self-regulation mechanisms to enhance overall capabilities in decision-making and problem-solving.
+When I say ‘thinking quality’ in a technical sense, I am referring to the efficacy and adaptability of neural and cognitive processes that underpin decision-making and problem-solving.
+It is a multidimensional construct involving the optimization of neural mechanisms, emotional regulation pathways, and executive functions to enhance cognitive adaptability and performance.

 Harnessing Neurological Insights to Improve Professional Decisions